Ori-Buhbut/BundleCreator/readme.md

 ## how to run the project:
 - edit appsettings.json
-- make sure to have a correct path to ebx.
 - npm start

+## TODO:
+- allow to parse multiple assets in one run (currently can parse one at a time).
+- create superbundle & bundle with RIME based on the data we collected from the ebx.